Skip to content

 How long does AES brute force take on a strong Excel password?

-For an 8-character mixed-case password with symbols, our 2026 test showed vendor tools needed many hours on a typical desktop GPU.
-For 12 characters or more, no consumer tool we tested finished within a reasonable timeframe.
+For an 8-character mixed-case password with symbols, vendor tools need many hours on a typical desktop GPU.
+For 12 characters or more, no consumer tool finishes within a reasonable timeframe.
 If the original password was long and random, brute force isn’t practical, and you’re better off rebuilding from a backup.
 The encryption schedule was built to defeat exactly that scenario, and modern hardware hasn’t shifted the math by much.

 Can I unlock an Excel file without using any software or tools?